 Misrepresenting Original Work

 Without proper permission, submitting the identical or similar work in more than one course is also a violation of University regulations.
-Unauthorized multiple submission of academic work is subject to the same penalties as plagiarism.
+Unauthorized multiple submission of academic work is defined by Rights, Rules, Responsibilities as: “The failure to obtain prior written permission of the relevant instructors to submit any work that has been submitted in identical or similar form in fulfillment of any other academic requirement at any institution” (2.4.7), and is subject to the same penalties as plagiarism.
 Under certain conditions, a student may receive permission to rewrite earlier work submitted in another course, or to satisfy two requirements by producing a single piece of work (typically more extensive than the work that would have satisfied only one of the assignments).
 In such cases, the student must secure prior permission, in writing, from each professor if the work is being submitted in two courses during the same semester.
 If a student is revising or using all or part of an earlier piece of work, the student must receive prior permission, in writing, from the professor and must submit the original assignment along with the new work.
 In order to avoid any possible misunderstanding, discuss your plans with your professor and get prior permission in writing.